-- ADOT is a multimodal transportation agency responsible for planning, building and operating a complex highway system, as well as motor vehicle and related enforcement services, across the state of Arizona.
-The organizational chart for the agency can be viewed at https://azdot.gov/about/inside-adot/organization-chart.
+ADOT is a multimodal transportation agency responsible for planning, building and operating a complex highway system, as well as motor vehicle and related enforcement services, across the state of Arizona.
+The organizational chart for the agency can be viewed at Organization Chart Department of Transportation.
 The agency is divided into various divisions to manage the numerous aspects of ADOT's mission.
 The majority of ADOT's stormwater-related activities fall under the purview of the Deputy Director of Transportation, also called the State Engineer.
 Due to ADOT's wide geographic coverage and large number of employees, stormwater-related activities are conducted, tracked and documented at various levels and in multiple units, organizations, and divisions.
 However, a single steward of the program, the MS4 Stormwater Program Coordinator, is assigned to coordinate all the Permit requirements on behalf of ADOT, with assistance from the other members of ADOT Water Resources, Environmental Planning, and DECs working within each District leadership team.
 Key personnel and contact information for the ADOT Stormwater Program is provided in Table 2.
-Contact information for each of ADOT's DECs is available at https://azdot.gov/business/district-contacts. - The administrative and legal procedures, rules and statutes available to mandate compliance with the ADOT SWMP are detailed in Section 2.0, Legal Authority, and the ERP. - A description of how stormwater-related requirements are implemented is provided in each section of this SWMP within the applicable program component description.
+Contact information for each of ADOT's DECs is available at District Contacts | Department of Transportation.

-• A description of procedures to issue administrative orders and injunctions through the Arizona Attorney General's Office is provided in the ERP.
+- The administrative and legal procedures, rules and statutes available to mandate compliance with the ADOT SWMP are detailed in Section 2.0, Legal Authority, and the ERP. - A description of how stormwater-related requirements are implemented is provided in each section of this SWMP within the applicable program component description. - A description of procedures to issue administrative orders and injunctions through the Arizona Attorney General's Office is provided in the ERP.